 With the economy in the dump, and faith in national decision makers at an all-time low, is it time to take local action to create jobs and protect local employers — can a community do well, by doing good?

-The cards are now available to be bought and used by 538 member business.
+Today, the cards are now available at, and accepted by, 538 member businesses.
 You can learn more about the program at www.danebuylocal.com.

-This kind of program has a significant impact on the local economy because each dollar that stays in a local community and is spent locally keeps changing hands in a way that raises the economy of that community.
-The landscape company buys a new mower from a locally owned company; the mower seller buys printing from the locally owned printing shop; that person buys locally grown flowers for his wife from the local florist — and they all have a bit more to put into the church collection basket, or to hire their unemployed neighbor.
+This kind of program has a significant impact on the local economy, because each dollar that is spent in a local community is more likely to stay within that community — to keep changing hands in a way that boosts the economy within that community.
+A local landscape company buys a new mower from a locally-owned company; the mower seller buys printing from the locally-owned print shop; the print shop owner buys locally-grown flowers for his wife from the local florist — and they all have a bit more to put into the church collection basket, or to hire their unemployed neighbor.

-But if Santa dropped gift cards that were branded to spend at locally owned and operated businesses, they could not only have a product; their friends and neighbors would have jobs — and a snowball has begun to roll down hill because those folks would in turn create local economic demand, which could result in Mr. Jones becoming employed.
+But, if Santa dropped off branded gift cards, to be spent at locally-owned and operated businesses, not only would they have their products, but their friends and neighbors would have jobs — and a snowball would have begun to roll downhill, because those folks would, in turn, create local economic demand, which could result in Mr. Jones becoming employed.

 Our future is more under our control than many think.
-There are lots of ways towns and communities can take control of their future again.
+There are lots of ways towns and communities can take control of their futures again.